Vote by Mail FAQs

 What should I do if I cannot return my Vote by Mail ballot myself and it is too late to send it in the mail?

-You may authorize a relative (spouse, child, parent, grandparent, grandchild, brother or sister) or any person residing in the same household to return your ballot.
+You may authorize any person to return your ballot.
 On the return envelope, you must sign your name and print the name of the person you are authorizing to return your ballot.
-That person must also sign in the space provided.
+That person must also sign in the space provide.

 If I lose the Vote by Mail ballot sent to me, can I get another one?

-I am out of the country and the mail is slow.
-Can I apply earlier than the normal 29 days?
+I am out of the country, and the mail is slow.
+Can I receive a ballot earlier than the normal 29 days?

 Yes.
-Go to this website and follow the directions.
+Go to the Federal Voter Assistance Program website and follow the directions.
 You may receive a special Vote by Mail ballot that can be sent out as early as 60 days prior to an election.

 How do I qualify for Permanent Vote by Mail status?

-If I request a Vote by Mail ballot, can I change my mind and vote at my regular polling place?
+If I request a Vote by Mail ballot, can I change my mind and vote at any Vote Center?